 I encourage you to work in groups.
 However, each student must turn in their own write-up of answers.
 (Given that you will be working in groups I understand and accept that many answers will be identical to one another.)
 No late assignment will be accepted, barring a documented emergency or an exception within the University's guidelines.

-The midterm will take place on Thursday, November 9th, from 6:00pm to 7:45pm, and you will take it remotely.
-Our class meeting on Monday, November 6th will be a review session.
-On Wednesday, November 8th, I will hold extra office hours in our standard classroom (1175), but I will not advance the material on that day.
+The midterm will take place on Thursday, October 30th, from 6:00pm to 7:45pm, and you will take it remotely.
+Our class meeting on Monday, October 27th will be a review session.
+On Wednesday, October 29th, I will hold extra office hours in our standard classroom, but I will not advance the material on that day.
+The final will be remote as well on a date we will agree to later.